Feeding Quaker Oatmeal to Babies | Full Oatmeal Guide (+ Recipes)

 Homemade Baby Oatmeal Cereal

-3. Remove from the heat and allow to sit for 3-5 minutes before serving.
+4. Remove from the heat, and allow it to sit for 3-5 minutes before serving.

 When To Stop Feeding Baby Cereal

-Oat cereal is good for your baby, so the consensus among moms is to continue feeding them cereal until they no longer have a taste for it.
+Oat cereal is good for your baby, so the consensus among moms is to continue feeding baby cereal until babies no longer have a taste for it.

 Once your baby can chew and cope with chunkier textures (normally between 9 and 12 months), then regular rolled oats oatmeal can be served safely to them without needing to grind the flakes in a food processor.